-Hiring an attorney with knowledge of battery and aggravated battery is imperative to avoiding having to pay with your money, time, and possibly even your freedom.
+Hiring an attorney knowledgeable about battery and aggravated battery is imperative to avoid having to pay with your money, time, and possibly even your freedom.
 Using his extensive prosecutorial knowledge, one of the first things Mr. Weisberg will do is make certain that the charge of battery actually applies in your case.
 If it does not, he will fight to get the charges revoked.

 A Skokie Criminal Lawyer Who Will Teach You What to Expect from Your Battery Charge

-Understanding why you were charged is important, but the real reason to hire the best defense attorney possible is because of the penalties you are up against.
+Understanding why you were charged is important, but the real reason to hire the best defense attorney is the penalties you are up against.

 Battery is a misdemeanor in Illinois.
 That may not seem like such a big deal, but a simple battery conviction could result in up to one year of imprisonment, probation, and monetary restitution.
 Restitution means paying the medical and counseling bills for the alleged victim, paying for damaged property, or any other expenses incurred during the battery.
 Not surprisingly, what you owe can add up quickly.

-If the prosecution is able to get the battery charged as a felony, the sentence could be much more pronounced: a lengthy prison sentence, and fines that could take years to pay off.
+If the prosecution can get the battery charged as a felony, the sentence could be much more pronounced: a lengthy prison sentence and fines that could take years to pay off.
 In addition to the legal penalties, you might also have to deal with having to report your conviction every time you apply to get a house or apartment, work for a new company, or try for a bank loan.
-Law enforcement will also know about your crime, and could be much less lenient because of your record.
+Law enforcement will also know about your crime and could be much less lenient because of your record.
 Even the FBI will be notified of your conduct if you are convicted of a felony.

 If you’re facing a possible conviction for battery, you need an experienced defense attorney to represent you.
-Skokie prosecutors are some of the best in the business, and you can be sure that they will mount an aggressive case against you.
-Make sure you are fighting back with the same level of intensity and skill.
+Skokie prosecutors are some of the best in the business, and you can be sure they will mount an aggressive case against you.
+Make sure you are fighting back with the same intensity and skill level.

 Contact an Experienced, Knowledgeable Skokie Battery Defense Attorney Today

 Andrew M. Weisberg has been well-recognized for his legal accomplishments.
-National Trial Lawyers named his a Top 100 Trial Lawyer.
+National Trial Lawyers named him a Top 100 Trial Lawyer.
 He is featured on Lawguru for his extensive knowledge of criminal law.
-He has won multiple Clients’ Choice awards on Avvo, as well as receiving a 10/10 rating.
+He has won multiple Clients’ Choice awards on Avvo and received a 10/10 rating.

 But while professional recognition and website reviews are a great source of honor for Mr. Weisberg, his first passion is meeting his client’s needs.
-He has represented countless clients in cases just like yours, and has a strong track record of success both in and out of the courtroom.
+He has represented countless clients in cases like yours and has a strong track record of success both in and out of the courtroom.

 If you have been charged with battery, the related crime of assault, or other crimes, Andrew M. Weisberg can help.
 But he will not be able to help you figure out the best way to move forward with your case until you get in touch.

 It does not cost you anything.
-In fact, your initial consultation with Mr. Weisberg is completely free.
+Your initial consultation with Mr. Weisberg is completely free.
 Get started right now by completing our simple online case review form.
 Then reach out by calling us at 847-807-1075 or emailing email@example.com.